|

 A related illustration (?)

-- Women engaged in laundry by a stream, Splendor Solis (British Library Harley 3469, fol.
+- Women washing clothes in a river, spreading them to dry in the fields alongside and hanging them from a rack, Splendor Solis (British Library Harley 3469, fol.
 32v), 1582; this illustration seems to demonstrate every step of the washing and drying of linen

 - The laundryman and the crane, Anvar-i Suhayli, 1610-1611